-What can I do if somebody I know goes through suicidal ideations or crisis?
+What can I do if somebody I know goes through suicidal ideations or crises?

 As a friend, you can talk to them about what they need and you can discuss what you personally can do, and what additional supports there may be out there.

-Work from your strengths, but often a person dealing with any form of suicidal ideations also feels overwhelmed and may be having a hard time thinking things through or finding their best options.
+If you get a similar call from a friend, work from your strengths, but be aware that a person dealing with any form of suicidal ideations also feels overwhelmed and may be having a hard time thinking things through or finding their best options.

 Help them make plans to get from one step to the next.
 For example, if they go to the hospital, encourage them to have a plan(such as a treatment program or therapy appointments) before they leave.